Photo By Jared Patchin, J Alexander Fine Woodworking

 The top, on the other hand, was beyond salvaging, with its smashed edge and de-laminating layers, so I gave it away.

-I have been very happy with this primer, as it seems to grab a hold of the metal with and iron grip.
-(Ha ha, see what I did there!)
+I have been very happy with this primer, as it seems to grab a hold of the metal with an iron grip.
+(Haha, see what I did there!)
 Also, applying primer with a spray gun sure beats applying it with spray cans.
 For large projects like this desk, a spray gun is able to lay down a much thicker coat so much faster!

 After the parts dried overnight, I began putting the drawers and cabinets back together.
 All of the aluminum handles were in great shape, so I simply buffed them with a Scotch-Brite pad in order to bring back the luster lost over the years.